tutor-web/tutorweb.theme/README.rst

 You will also need to create a "banner-slider" page at the root, this should
 contain:

-* A background image within a "heading"
+* A background image within a "pull quote"
-* Text below will go in the header
+* Below this, your text.
+This will sit above the background image.